bterwijn/memory_graph/README.md

 Next figure out what are the attributes you want to graph and choose a Node type, there are four options:

 ### 1) Node_Leaf ###
-Node_Leaf is a leaf node (with no children) and shows just a single value.
+Node_Leaf is a node with no children and shows just a single value.
 ```python
 import memory_graph as mg
 import bintrees